Market Research Data Protection & Data Security

 Insight Engineers Limited (The Company) are a MRS Company Partner.
-We strictly observe the Professional Codes of Conduct of the UK Market Research Society, ESOMAR and the BHBIA, two other leading professional associations we are a member of.
+We strictly observe the Professional Codes of Conduct of the UK Market Research Society, ESOMAR and the BHBIA.

-We are also members of the AQR (Association for Qualitative Research in GB), BIG and the ICG.
+We are also members of the AQR (Association for Qualitative Research in GB), BIG, the ICG and The Research Network.

-We participated in the GDPR Advisor’s Compliance Training & E:Learning Program for Market Research and now only use Tresorit for secure GDPR Compliant data transfer.
+We participated in the GDPR Advisor’s Compliance Training & E:Learning Program for Market Research and use the encrypted Tresorit platform for secure GDPR Compliant data transfer.

-Our company insurance covers with Hiscox meet requirements in all reasonable Invitations to Tender – namely ELI (Employers Liability Insurance £10m), PLI (Public & Liability Insurance £5m) and Professional Liability/Indemnity Cover (£250,000).
+Our company insurance cover with Beazley Syndicates 623/2623 at Lloyd’s meets requirements in all reasonable Invitations to Tender – namely ELI (Employers Liability Insurance) £10m, PLI (Public & Liability Insurance) £5m, and PII (Professional Indemnity Insurance (worldwide including USA and Canada, £500,000).

 Core Principles of our Professional Codes of Conduct

 - We must obtain informed consent from Market Research respondents, willingly given, to collect and use their data, ensuring they clearly understand why we’re collecting the data and how it will be used.

 - We must observe the rights of respondents, including confidentiality, anonymity, and the right to withdraw at any stage.

 - We must keep Market Research separate from any form of promotion.
 We must never use Market Research as a vehicle for disguised promotion.

 - We must forward any adverse events raised during a study to fulfil our responsibility to e.g. drug safety – without compromising respondents’ rights to anonymity and confidentiality.